 This can reduce the groggy feeling you experience after waking up from a deep sleep state.
 If you need to use an alarm clock to wake up, this is the way to go.

 If you’re skeptical about the benefits of a smart alarm clock, check out this study run by the Sleep as Android creators.

 Sleep tracking is easy to enable, either from the phone app or from the watch itself.
 For more info on how to set up and operate Sleep as Android, refer to my video or the Sleep as Android documentation.

 Sleep is personal.
 I might be an early bird who can’t handle coffee after 2 PM.
 You might be a night owl who is unaffected by a glass of wine.
 Different people thrive on different sleep schedules and habits.

-After each sleep tracking session, take a moment to reflect, and rate your sleep.
+After each sleep tracking session, take a moment to rate your sleep on the 1-to-5 scale.
 Record any notes, like what you ate, drank, or did the day prior that you think might affect your sleep.

 Over time, you’ll accumulate more data on what contributes to and what hinders a good night of sleep.

 Thanks for reading.
 If you liked this article, please hit the clap button above and share with your friends.
 I also encourage you to subscribe to my YouTube channel for more digital health content.